binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 &nbsp;

 No where near as configurable as a dedicated port scanner, but still scans ports is Netcat.
-Netcat is a network swiss army knife.
+Netcat is a network Swiss army knife.
 It can be used to host a web page, send files, poking at things to see what happens and so many other uses.
 Lets look at some uses.

-{title="", linenos=off, lang=bash}
+{linenos=off, lang=bash}
     # -z is the argument to instruct for a port scan.
     # 1-1000 is the port range
     # -r randomises the order of port scans to make it a little less obvious